-I am Liam Maher, the Transition coordinator for Year 6/7.
+I am Liam Maher, the assistant head responsible for Transition.
 The purpose of this page is to let you know how we support our new students, while they are in Year 6 and continuing all the way through their first year at Southchurch High School.

 I will continue to support the transition process throughout October.
 My job is simply to make transition for yourself and your child run as smoothly as possible.
 On this page I will provide you with information that will help with the transition from Primary school to Southchurch High School.
 Should you have any questions or would like to arrange a visit during school hours please do not hesitate to contact me via email on email@example.com

 Visits To Primary Schools

 From April to June of Year 6 I will be visiting the majority of Year 6 students and teachers.
 These meetings help us to build relationships with the students who will be joining us and for the students to get to know us so they can be confident about joining Southchurch High School in Year 7.
 I will also bring them into the School by minibus for a morning to have a look round, meet the teachers and ask any questions they may have.
 I try to make sure I have spoken to the Year 6 teachers of all who are joining us in Year 7.
 I also aim to meet each student who will be joining us in September while they are still in Year 6 at primary school.

 We have a team building afternoon where some of the new intake are invited to take part in some team building challenges.
 This is always popular and helps people to begin to make new friends.
 The students always comment on the fun they have had!